SyncfusionExamples/How-to-bind-the-.NET-MAUI-Circular-Chart-tooltip-to-the-values-of-the-others-category/README.md

 Create a custom tooltip template in XAML, consisting of a vertical stack layout with a bindable layout for dynamic data population.

-**Implement Converters**

- Develop C# converters to handle data manipulation and formatting for the tooltip, including managing the tooltip data and formatting text based on selected group mode.

 **Integrate Custom Tooltip with the Chart**

  Incorporate the custom tooltip template into the circular chart by assigning the TooltipTemplate property of the chart series.